 People with fibrolamellar carcinoma usually fare better than those with other types of hepatocellular carcinoma.
 Many live several years after this cancer is removed.

 This cancer is rare but is one of the most common primary liver cancers in infants.
-Occasionally, it occurs in older children and may produce hormones (called gonadotropins) that result in early (precocious) puberty (see Early Puberty).
+Occasionally, it occurs in older children and may produce hormones (called gonadotropins) that result in early (precocious) puberty Early Puberty Early (precocious) puberty is sexual maturation that begins before the average age.
+The cause of early puberty is often unknown, but it may be caused by structural abnormalities or tumors in... read more .
 No cause has been identified.

 Health may generally deteriorate, and a mass may be felt in the upper right part of the abdomen.

-Cholangiocarcinoma in the liver, fibrolamellar carcinoma, hepatoblastoma, and angiosarcoma are diagnosed by liver biopsy (removal of a sample of liver tissue with a needle for examination under a microscope—see Biopsy of the Liver).
+Cholangiocarcinoma in the liver, fibrolamellar carcinoma, hepatoblastoma, and angiosarcoma are diagnosed by liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
+This type... read more (removal of a sample of liver tissue with a needle for examination under a microscope).

-Cholangiocarcinoma of the bile ducts outside the liver is usually diagnosed using special x-ray techniques (such as endoscopic retrograde cholangiopancreatography [ERCP] or percutaneous transhepatic cholangiography—see Imaging Tests of the Liver and Gallbladder) or surgery.
+Cholangiocarcinoma of the bile ducts outside the liver is usually diagnosed using special x-ray techniques (such as magnetic resonance imaging Magnetic Resonance Imaging Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more [MRI], endoscopic retrograde cholangiopancreatography Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more [ERCP] or percutaneous transhepatic cholangiography Percutaneous Transhepatic Cholangiography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ) or surgery.
 In two thirds of people with this type of cancer, the cancer has already spread to nearby lymph nodes by the time it is detected.

 Usually, treatment of these cancers has little effect, and most people die within a few months of when the cancer was detected.
 However, if the cancer is detected relatively early, it may be surgically removed, offering the hope of long-term survival.